- Very fast top speed download rates

 Once of the key features we like about PureVPN is split tunneling.
 This allows you route certain activities through the VPN and others directly through your ISP.
 This serves to maximize speed where anonymity isn't a factor without the hassle of disconnecting from the VPN server.
 Similar to NordVPN, PureVPN provides you with multiple server types to optimize based on activity.
 The options encompass Streaming, Internet Feed, Security/Privacy, File Sharing, and Dedicated IP.

 Global reach is certainly a strong suit of PureVPN.
 They own servers in more countries than most people can probably name.
 The specific numbers sometimes change but the service consistently allows connections to over 700 cities in 140 countries.
 It's also currently one of the few VPN providers with a good presence in China.
 Users can drill down to a specific city in each country.
-If that's not enough, subscribers can also switch between 88,000 IPs.
+If that's not enough, subscribers can also switch between an astonishing 300,000 IPs.
 There's no limits or delays for these server switches either.

 Ease and Usability